 4.2 There shall be seven directors.
 Directors shall serve three-year terms, elected in a rotation of two, two and three directors per year respectively.
-Directors shall not be limited in the number of terms they may serve.
+Directors shall not be limited forth in these Articles or the Bylaws of this cooperative in any provision not prohibited by law.